You Need To Heal Post-Divorce

 - Make time for family and friends.
-Their relentless support helped you could sail through divorce easily.
-Cherish the value of your relationships
+Their relentless support helped you to sail through divorce and make it out the other end.
+Cherish and grow your relationships with people that matter to you and those who stuck by you

 - Find comfort in a hobby.
 Painting, long drives, creative writing, swimming, sports or gardening – choose anything that makes you feel better and is therapeutic for your soul

-Believe it or not, a divorce makes you more realistic, wise and honest in a relationship.
-You get better clarity on what you want or not in your remarriage.
-So, before dating or committing to remarriage, ask yourself some crucial questions to get a clearer picture and avoid making any hasty decision.
+Believe it or not, a divorce makes you more realistic, wise and honest as a person and hence, in a relationship.
+This time around, you are clear on what you want or don’t want from your remarriage.
+So, before dating or committing to remarriage, ask yourself some crucial questions to get a clear picture and avoid making hasty decisions.
+Many people choose to opt for a second marriage in India after a divorce.
+However, this should only be done if you are clear about your decision and where you stand.
+To ensure that you have clarity ask yourself the following questions:

 What’s motivating you to get married?